 <Sources>

-Genealogists who host their family trees online will also want to set privacy flags on sources that contain copyrighted or sensitive information and then enable the <Privatize> option.
-When set to private, the source will be displayed, but all quoted text, notes and photos will be stripped.
+If you host your website online, you will also want to set privacy flags on sources that contain copyrighted or sensitive information and then enable the <Privatize> option.
+When set to private, the source will be displayed, but all quoted text, notes and photos will be removed.

 <Sources>